The best way to present workspace content is through leading a workspace. This way, you control the navigation for everyone in the workspace.

-Video syncing is a premium feature that may not be available to all Bluescape users.
-For detailed instructions and what video file formats Bluescape supports, we recommend reading Syncing a Video.
+Video syncing is useful when you are leveraging video content for your presentation.
+The leader has full control of the video experience for the audience.
+This is a premium feature that may not be available to all Bluescape members.
+For detailed instructions and what video file formats Bluescape supports, read Syncing a Video.

 There are a few ways you can present different types of workspace content.

-Present mode allows you to create a presentation using multiple assets, like a slide deck presentation.
-Additionally, moving between assets with a single click allows you to continue the conversation without breaking the flow of your presentation.
+Present mode allows you to create a presentation using multiple assets, like a presentation slide deck.
+Additionally, moving between assets with a single click will enable you to continue the conversation without breaking the flow of your presentation.

 Note: Interactions with assets such as drawing and interactive browsers are disabled in Present mode.
 Assets are static and cannot be interacted with.